 Please do not hesitate to contact Scott directly should you have questions or to explore potential collaborations: firstname.lastname@example.org

-Kristen is a second-year PhD student working under the supervision of Dr. Catherine Sabiston.
+Kristen is a third-year PhD candidate working under the supervision of Dr. Catherine Sabiston.
 Kristen completed her Bachelor of Science in Psychology, and her Master of Science in Kinesiology, at McMaster University.
 Kristen's research program examines how weight stigma negatively influences body image and physical activity in higher-weight adolescents.
 Kristen’s research interests are rooted in weight-inclusivity and social justice, by advocating for body diversity and acceptance, prioritizing health behaviours over weight, and recognizing higher-weight individuals experience inequity in various life domains due to their weight status.
 For more information, Kristen can be contacted directly by email at firstname.lastname@example.org or on Twitter @krislucibello

 Madison is a fourth-year PhD Candidate, working under the supervision of Dr. Catherine Sabiston.
 She completed her BA(Hon) in Psychology at Brock University and her MSc in Exercise Sciences at the University of Toronto.
 Madison’s research interests center around body image and movement (physical activity, sport, and exercise), focusing predominantly on adolescent sport participants and adolescent and young adult cancer survivors.